• Schedule a Demo

 SmarterSelect Makes Application Review Faster and Easier

 The assistance doesn’t stop there, however.
-When you work with SmarterSelect to build your scholarship program, you get access to our community forum where you can submit suggestions, and read the suggestions and ideas of program developers that have started before you.
-You also get access to our online help center to learn the best methods of running your scholarship program and get answers to the most common questions we’ve seen.
+When you work with SmarterSelect to build your scholarship program, you will get access to our community forum where you can submit suggestions and read the suggestions and ideas of program developers that have started before you.
+You'll also get access to our online help center to learn the best methods to run your scholarship program and get answers to the most common questions we’ve seen.
+Request a demo to find out more.

 We’ve helped countless program administrators make quick work of their own scholarships, and we can help you too.
 Click here to download our in-depth scholarship management guide for program managers.